NEZNAMY/TAB/.github/wiki/commands_permissions.md

 This page lists all the commands and permissions that are available with TAB.
 Commands have required permissions associated with them.

-**BungeeCord / Velocity users who installed TAB on the proxy:**
+**Users who installed TAB on a proxy server:**
 * Use **/btab** instead of /tab.
 Permissions are the same.
 * Permission nodes are checked on the server where the plugin is installed (by default).
-This means that with TAB on BungeeCord, permission nodes are checked on BungeeCord, and therefore you'll need a permission plugin there as well.
+This means that with TAB on proxy, permission nodes are checked on the proxy, and therefore you'll need a permission plugin there as well.
 If you wish to take permission groups and checks from backend servers instead, set `use-bukkit-permissions-manager: true` in config.
 * Giving yourself OP on the backend server does not give you permissions on the proxy.
 It's a completely different server.
-You'll need to give yourself permissions using a permission plugin installed on the proxy.
+You'll need to give yourself permissions using a permission plugin installed on the proxy (unless you enabled the option above).
 * You are not able to execute proxy commands using a backend plugin (for example some menu plugin).
 If you want to achieve this, you'll need to find an updated plugin that allows you to send commands to the proxy.

 # Content